We can only do what we do with people just like you.

 Test out the brain power of you, your mates and people in your local community — set up a quiz night and make us the answer to your first question — which charity will we be supporting?
 Watch this video.

 If you’re planning a party or a wedding and you’re not sure what to ask people to bring, why not ask for donations to us instead?
 We can provide collection envelopes for your occasion and provide tax-deductible receipts for your donors.
 Contact us for more information or create your own In Celebration page.

-A donation in memory of a friend or loved one is a wonderful way to remember someone and many people chose to donate to a charity in lieu of flowers at funeral services.
+A donation in memory of a friend or loved one is a wonderful way to remember someone and many people choose to donate to a charity in lieu of flowers at funeral services.
 We can provide donation envelopes and tax-deductible receipts or you can create an online In Memory fundraising page.
 Please contact us for more information.